-Strange Ways is a curated shop showcasing unique and unusual items for your wardrobe and home.
+Strange Ways is a small curated shop showcasing unique and unusual items for your wardrobe and home.
 We focus on smaller statement pieces like pins and patches that make it easy to add a bit of flair to everyday life.
-Working with 100+ independent artists and designers allows for new and fresh product to help you express your individual style.The shop was founded in 2014 by Alex Dakoulas, a lifestyle designer whose past work includes designing graphics and footwear for Converse and Puma.
+Working with 100+ independent artists and designers allows for new and fresh product to help you express your individual style.The shop was founded in 2014 by Alex Dakoulas, a lifestyle designer whose past work includes creating products for Converse and Puma.
 Strange Ways has been fortunate enough to be featured in such publications as Refinery29, GQ, Harper's Bazaar, Seventeen Magazine, Design*Sponge, BUST Magazine, and StyleCaster.

 In our world, strange is just another word for unique.